Glasgow Scotland, UK Travel Guide

 Lowest prices for flights and accommodation.
 Fewer tourists.
 Festive atmosphere in December.

 Check specific event dates.
-Major festivals like the Glasgow International A Festival of jazz music and Celtic Connections often occur in the summer season or winter, respectively.
+Major festivals like the Glasgow International A Gala of jazz music and Celtic Connections often occur in the summer season or winter, respectively.
 Plan your visit around these if they interest you.

 Museums and indoor attractions are open in all seasons.